Sarah-Bue/bake-me-happy/README.md

 ### Wireframes

-[Balsamiq](https://balsamiq.com/) was used to create wireframes for each page to display their appearance on both mobile and larger devices.
+[Balsamiq](https://balsamiq.com/) was used to create wireframes to display the pages' appearance on both mobile and larger devices.
+Since a lot of pages were going to be very similar in layout and functionality, not every page is represented in the table below.
+The templates have been adapted for the following pages:

+**Allergen Information**:
+- Privacy Policy

+**Store Management Views:**
+- Manage Bakers
+- Manage Orders
+- Manage Subscribers
+- Manage Products
+- Manage Reviews
+- Manage Contacts

+**User Management Views:**
+- My Orders
+- My Favorites
+- My Reviews

+**Add / Edit View:**
+- Add / Edit a Product
+- Add / Edit a Review
+- Add / Edit a Baker
+- Edit About Content
+- Edit Allergen Information
+- Edit Privacy Policy

+**Allauth Forms:**
+- Sign In
+- Sign Out
+- Sign Up

+**Allauth Texts:**
+- Verifification / Reset Email sent

 Page | Desktop Version | Mobile Version
 --- | --- | ---